vittoriom/VMInstrumenter/README.md

 ToDo:
 --------------
-- Better stack trace printing
+- Dump self object
 - Create ObjC wrappers for class_, method_ and so on
-- Write tests for all the cases and move VMViewController "tests" to Unit Tests
+- Write tests for all the cases
 - Create podspec

 Disclaimer:
 --------------
-Everything is at a pre-alpha stage and this is just an experiment.
-I'm not even sure that everything works.
+This is mainly an experiment.
+Don't ever ship this into production code.